LAST UPDATED: 06/05/2020

-“We’ve been breached, millions of records are in the hands of attackers, but don’t worry – we promise to do better.”
+“We’ve been breached and millions of records are in the hands of attackers.
+But don’t worry; we promise to do better.”

-This is a headline that has been published on a seemingly weekly basis over the last few years—multi-million and billion dollar companies publish vague press releases notifying the public of a data security breach, and guaranteeing that they will learn from this experience so that it can’t happen again.
+This is a headline that has been published on a seemingly weekly basis over the last few years.
+Multi-million and multi-billion dollar companies publish vague press releases notifying the public of a data security breach with guarantees that they will learn from this experience so that it can’t happen again.

 What Is PCI Compliance?

-In December of 2004, several major credit card companies (Visa, Mastercard, AmEx, and Discover, among others) decided to merge their proprietary data protection standards into what came to be known as PCI DSS.
+In 2006, several major credit card companies (Visa, MasterCard, AmEx, and Discover, among others) decided to merge their proprietary data protection standards into what came to be known as PCI DSS.
 The goal was to provide a single set of comprehensive guidelines that organizations using payment card data would have to follow, rather than have different card types requiring different protections.

-There are 4 levels of PCI compliance, which are based upon the number of transactions processed per year.
+Organizations that handle credit card data can fall under one of four levels of PCI compliance.
+These levels are based on the number of transactions processed per year.
 Level 4 is the lowest, for organizations processing less than 20,000 transactions annually, while Level 1 is for those that process more than 6 million transactions annually.

 What Makes PCI Compliance So Challenging?